 Stringfellow Hawke and Dominic Santini followed Hannibal's instructions correctly and took the right fork, which steered them into the town of Bad Rock.
 When they saw the sign for the sheriff's office on Main Street Hawke stopped their captured jeep in front of it as Hank came running outside when heard the sudden squeal of the brakes.
 And when he saw the two beaten men get out of the jeep, he knew Hannibal didn't come back to get him like he promised he would and had gone ahead and rescued the men by himself.
 The first thing Hank noticed was Hannibal wasn't with them, and that worried him since he might have to rescue his friend after all, and if something terrible had happened to Hannibal, Maggie would be inconsolable.

 Hank met the men on the sidewalk near the door to his office, and while he was talking with them trying to find out what exactly was going on, he heard the sound of galloping hooves on Main Street behind him.
-So, Hank grabbed the flashlight off his belt and shined it in the direction of the noise and saw Shotgun sprinting into town with blood all over his shoulders with Hannibal barely conscious and slumped over in the saddle on his back.
+So, Hank grabbed the flashlight off his belt and shined it in the direction of the noise and saw Casanova sprinting into town with blood all over his shoulders with Hannibal barely conscious and slumped over in the saddle on his back.
 Hank ran out into the road to get the horse stopped, but Hannibal noticed the sudden movement, straightened up and pulled back on the reins himself, right handed and this move brought the horse to a stop in front of the sheriff's office.

-Hank stayed on the road and grabbed Shotgun's bridle to keep the horse still.
+Hank stayed on the road and grabbed Caz's bridle to keep the horse still.
 "You didn't come back and get me, Hannibal.
 You intended to do it yourself all along without me, didn't you?"